 Continuing Education classes are offered based on need.
 A current schedule of continuing education programs is available in the Student Services office at Locklin Tech.

 8.302 Career and Technical Programs

-The Career and Technical Education programs of study at Locklin Tech are listed in the current Program Schedule.
-Curriculum Guide and Student Handbook.
-A current schedule of career and technical programs is available in the Student Services office at Locklin Tech.
+The Career and Technical Education programs of study at Locklin Tech are listed in the current Curriculum Guide and Student Handbook.

 8.303 Career and Technical Dual Enrollment